 2023 Colloquium: Criminalization of Dissent: Historical and Contemporary Repression of U.S. Resistance Movements

-We are thrilled to announce the 2023 Review of Law and Social Change Colloquium – Criminalization of Dissent: Historical and Contemporary Repression of U.S. Resistance Movements that will be held on March 7th and 8th via Zoom.
-The Colloquium will bring together organizers, legal practitioners, and activist scholars to learn more about the ways in which the state and institutions are suppressing radical justice movements, this repression’s impacts on our own communities and communities across the globe, and the ways in which they can fight back against efforts to stifle the right to dissent.
-This is an opportunity to hear from people on the ground, better understand the through-lines of suppression of dissent in the U.S., and chart a way forward together.
+The 2023 Review of Law and Social Change Colloquium – Criminalization of Dissent: Historical and Contemporary Repression of U.S. Resistance Movements – brought together organizers, legal practitioners, and activist scholars to learn more about the ways in which the state and institutions are suppressing radical justice movements, this repression’s impacts on our own communities and communities across the globe, and the ways in which they can fight back against efforts to stifle the right to dissent.
+This was an opportunity to hear from people on the ground, better understand the through-lines of suppression of dissent in the U.S., and chart a way forward together.

 Criminalizing Dissent Colloquium Brochure